-The High Energy Laser Mobile Demonstrator has been demonstrated to be an effective system to counter rockets, artillery, and mortars (RAM) and has the potential to address threat unmanned aerial systems.
+The High Energy Laser (HEL) Mobile Demonstrator is an effective system to counter Rockets, Artillery, and Mortars (RAM) and has the potential to address the threat of UASs.
 The system effectiveness is limited by the supporting acquisition and tracking systems that place the kill laser on the target.
 In particular, adverse weather conditions limit acquisition and tracking performance and hence overall system performance.
 Enhanced acquisition and tracking sensors and algorithms are required to address this limitation.
 Polaris Sensor Technologies will investigate a variety of sensing modalities across the infrared to improve acquisition and tracking performance in adverse weather.
 Atmospheric propagation models will be used and additional models developed to assess atmospheric and weather effects of representative RAM signatures.
 The effort will focus on optimal choice of spectral band and the potential for polarimetric sensing to improve signal to background ratios but will also include the impact of these signatures on acquisition and tracking system performance.
 Model results will be compared to measurements.
-System concepts will be developed based on the results and the Phase II effort will build and demonstrate the optimal system.
+System concepts will be developed based on the results, and the Phase II effort will build and demonstrate the optimal system.